TCU stuns No. 1 Kansas 85-82 in Big 12 quarterfinals - News 12 Now

-KANSAS CITY, Mo.
-(AP) — Desmond Bane had 16 points, hitting three free throws with 2.5 seconds left, to help TCU stun top-ranked Kansas 85-82 in the Big 12 quarterfinals Thursday.
+TCU will play No. 23 Iowa State, which topped Oklahoma State, in Friday night’s semifinals.

+“It took everybody.
+It took the whole team,” said TCU coach Jamie Dixon, who has quickly turned around his alma mater in his first season.
+“Great win for our program, our school.”

-The eighth-seeded Horned Frogs (19-14) blew an 11-point halftime lead, and still trailed 80-76 with just over a minute remaining.
-But a parade of free throws knotted the game, and Alex Robinson’s driving layup gave TCU the lead back with 31 seconds left
+The eighth-seeded Horned Frogs (19-14) trailed 80-76 with just over a minute remaining, but a parade of free throws knotted it, and Alex Robinson’s driving layup gave TCU the lead.

 Frank Mason answered with a pair of free throws for Kansas (28-4), but the Horned Frogs got the ball to Bane in the corner and he was fouled by Svi Mykhailiuk while putting up a shot.

+“All of my teammates came up to me, tried to calm me down, make sure everything was cool,” Bane said afterward, “and I stepped up and knocked them down.”

-He calmly drained all of them, and Devonte Graham’s long 3 at the buzzer bounced harmlessly off the rim as the Horned Frogs leaped off their benched to celebrate a massive upset of the No. 1 seed.
+Then, Devonte Graham’s tying 3-pointer at the buzzer bounced harmlessly off the rim, and the Horned Frogs leaped off their benched to celebrate a massive upset of the tournament’s No. 1 seed.

-They’ll play No. 23 Iowa State, which topped Oklahoma State earlier, in Friday’s semifinals.
+“We tried,” Jayhawks coach Bill Self said, “we just didn’t quite have it today.”

-Kenrich Williams had 13 points, Robinson had 13 and Brandon Parrish had 12 for the Horned Frogs, who caught a break when Jayhawks coach Bill Self suspended Josh Jackson for the game.
+Kenrich Williams had 18 points, Robinson added 13 and Brandon Parrish had 12 for the Horned Frogs, who caught a break when Self suspended Jackson for the tournament opener.

-Jackson was cited for traffic violations in the latest incident involving the star freshman.
+Jackson was cited last month for hitting a parked car and fleeing the scene, and didn’t inform his coach of the legal trouble until Monday.
+It was the latest in a series of incidents involving the star freshman that drew Self’s ire and ultimately led to the punishment.

-Mason, one of the leading candidates for national player of the year, had 29 points in a virtuoso effort for Kansas.
-Mykhailiuk had 18, and Landen Lucas had 13 points and 14 rebounds.
+With a shortened bench, Mason wound up playing all 40 minutes and scored 29 points in a virtuoso performance.
+The other four starters also played at least 35 minutes, with Mykhailiuk scoring 18 points and forward Landen Lucas finishing with 13 points and 14 boards.

 TCU’s coach barked across the court at one of the officials after Lagerald Vick’s basket gave the Jayhawks their biggest lead.
 Mason extended the advantage with two free throws, but it seemed as if the Horned Frogs began to channel Dixon’s intensity down the stretch.